• Skip to primary navigation

 • 💬 Comments

-The classic Eastside cocktail was developed by bartender George Delgado in 2004 at Libation in New York City.
-He served the drink as a highball with ice and seltzer.
+The original Eastside cocktail was developed by bartender George Delgado in 2004 at Libation in New York City.
+He served the drink as a highball (in a tall glass, with ice and seltzer).

-Another bartender, Christy Pope, took the idea to another NYC bar called Milk & Honey, where it changed more into the style we normally see today (serving it up, without ice).
+Another bartender, Christy Pope, later took the idea to another NYC bar called Milk & Honey.
+Over time it became popular to serve it up, without ice, and that's how you'll mostly find it served today!

 Ingredients